gabrielibson/clock/README.md

 # Clock

-Simulator of an electronic point control where users can add and check their electronic point registers.
+Simulator of an electronic time sheet control where users can add and check their daily registers.

 ## Built With